Kennel vs. In-Home Boarding: Which is Right for Your Dog?

 Traditional Kennels: Kennels have strict protocols, but the high volume of dogs increases the risk of illness spreading.
 Concrete floors can also be hard on the joints of senior dogs.

 In-Home Boarding: With fewer dogs, the risk of contagious illness is naturally lower.
 Plus, a sitter who is with the dogs 24/7 is more likely to notice subtle changes in health or behavior immediately.
-At Ruh-Roh Retreat, we prioritize a "Calm & Clean" environment to ensure physical and mental well-being.
+At Ruh-Roh Retreat, sitters tend to prioritize a "Calm & Clean" environment that supports physical and mental well-being.

 The Verdict: Which Should You Choose?